 To schedule an appointment, please contact your child's primary care provider.
 You can also ask for an updated dose of the vaccine during an already scheduled well-child visit, follow-up visit or sick visit.

 At the Mount Zion location of our Pediatric Primary Care Clinic, we offer a limited number of nurse-only visits specifically for vaccination.
 If your child comes to Mount Zion for primary care, you can book a nurse-only appointment on MyChart or by calling the clinic.
 If your child goes to a different UCSF clinic for primary care, contact that clinic to ask about vaccination scheduling.

 COVID-19 vaccines are also available through many neighborhood pharmacies, including CVS, Walgreens and Rite Aid.
 If your child isn't a UCSF patient, we recommend scheduling an appointment at a local pharmacy, visiting California's My Turn website or contacting your child's primary care provider.

 If you prefer the COVID-19 vaccine of a specific manufacturer, we recommend scheduling an appointment at your local pharmacy.
 Supplies fluctuate at UCSF and we cannot guarantee the availability of specific brands.

 Guidelines for immunocompromised patients

-Kids who are moderately to severely immunocompromised have different recommendations on COVID-19 vaccines, including boosters.
+Kids who are moderately to severely immunocompromised have different recommendations on COVID-19 vaccines than kids with normal immune function.

-Visit the CDC's website for details on additional doses and boosters for immunocompromised patients, including who's eligible.
+Visit the CDC's website for details on additional doses for immunocompromised patients, including who should get them.
 Eligible kids can receive these shots at UCSF.
-Community pharmacies also offer them; make an appointment at California's My Turn website or www.vaccines.gov.
+Community pharmacies also offer them; you can make an appointment at California's My Turn website or www.vaccines.gov.